blue-pen5805/sdweb-easy-prompt-selector/README.md

 - Tags can now be deleted by right-clicking on the buttons.
 - The random function can now be used with wildcards.
-- Original prompt input is recorded when using the random function.
+- Original prompt input is recorded in images as PNG Info when using the random function.
 - Support for infinite random loops has been added!
 - You can now specify the number of iterations in the random function (similar to Dynamic Prompts).